Is there a secret shortcut to help us learn how to communicate with an avoidant partner?

 Leaving An Avoidant Partner: When Do You Know Enough Is Enough?

-Relationships with avoidant partners are tough.
-Sometimes, the best thing you can do is to leave and move on.
+Relationships with avoidant partners tend to be tough.
+Sometimes, the best thing for your mental health and theirs is to leave and move on.

 This could be the best decision if the avoidant: